video

 THE NEW YORK TIMES

 We often measure the tragedy of war in the suffering of children, but rarely do we hear from them.
-In 2021, filmmakers asked Palestinian children in Gaza about their dreams for the future.
-I discovered these interviews through Jordanian filmmaker Mohannad Abu Rizk's TikTok, then reached out to his team to propose a video juxtaposing these interviews (the children's dreams) with present-day footage of Israel's attacks in Gaza and the aftermath (the nightmare they're living).
+In 2021, filmmakers asked Palestinian children in Gaza about their dreams.
+I discovered these interviews through Jordanian filmmaker Mohannad Abu Rizk's TikTok, then reached out to his team to propose a video juxtaposing these interviews (the children's dreams) with present-day footage of Israel's attacks on Gaza (the nightmare they're living).

 Video and stub article